This policy summarizes absences, paid and unpaid, approved by the university.

 a.
 Length of Leave

 Each leave of absence must be for a definite period with specific starting and ending dates.
 A leave cannot extend beyond the end of a fixed-term appointment.
-Whenever a proposed leave will result in a total period of absence exceeding 12 months, prior approval is required from local Human Resources Manager and the Vice President of Human Resources (or his/her designee) or the Director of Human Resources at SLAC.
+Whenever a proposed leave will result in a total period of absence exceeding 12 months, prior approval is required from local Human Resources Manager and the Vice President for Human Resources (or their designee) or the Director of Human Resources at SLAC.
 Approval of leaves exceeding 12 months should be rare.

 b.
 Reinstatement Requirement

 A department granting or recommending a leave of absence is obligated to reinstate the employee in the same or a similar position at the end of the leave.
-Under special circumstances, the Vice President of Human Resources (or his/her designee) may approve a recommended leave when the employee has waived in writing the reemployment obligation.
+Under special circumstances, the Vice President for Human Resources (or their designee) may approve a recommended leave when the employee has waived in writing the reemployment obligation.
 A leave of absence is not appropriate when the employee cannot provide reasonable assurance of intention to return to University employment at the end of the leave.

 c.
 Termination of Leave by Layoff